 After pursuing a career as an elementary school teacher, Naomi realized that she was passionate about helping children with learning and emotional challenges.
 She went back to school to become a child psychologist and graduated with a BSc degree in psychology from York University.
 In her undergraduate career, Naomi received a variety of awards for her academic accomplishments, including the prestigious Governor General’s Award for the highest standing in her graduating class.
-Naomi obtained her MA in School and Clinical Psychology at OISE/University of Toronto and is currently nearing the completion of her PhD degree.
+Naomi obtained her MA in School and Clinical Psychology at OISE/University of Toronto and has completed her PhD degree.

 In the course of her training, Naomi has gained experience at a variety of sites, including